spray/spray/README.markdown

         val json = PrettyPrinter(jsonAst)

-3. Convert any Scala object to a JSON AST using the pimped "toJson" method
+3. Convert any Scala object to a JSON AST using the pimped `toJson` method

         val jsonAst = List(1, 2, 3).toJson

-4. Convert a JSON AST to a Scala object with the "fromJson" method
+4. Convert a JSON AST to a Scala object with the `fromJson` method

         val myObject = jsonAst.fromJson[MyObjectType]